george-ajayiola/frontend-api-django/README.md

 ## Deployment
 1. Build Docker images and push them to Docker Hub.
 2. Deploy both services to AWS ECS with separate task definitions.
+Deployment Architecture can be found in [Admin API](https://github.com/george-ajayiola/admin-api-flask) repo
 3. Configure Amazon MQ RabbitMQ for message brokering.
 4. Use Application Load Balancer to route traffic to the ECS services.